 Update: I added two new photos to this post to show how it looks now that it has been 20 years since I did this.

 I have cleaned the windows, they have gone through temperature extremes, and still look like new.
 Plus, I checked to make sure it would come off if I no longer wanted the beveled look, it peels right off like a window cling does.
 Total cost was under $15.00.
 Today it may be a bit more, but not much.

 So my crafty” fix” became a pretty thrifty permanent decorating thing.

 Here is the pattern that I used.
-Depending on the size of your window you can add a section at the top and bottom to fit your window as I did.
+Depending on the size of your window you can add a section at the top and/or bottom to fit your window as I did.

 This is the exterior of my front door.
 The Gallery Glass is very subtle from the outside.
 It was quite funny when one of my neighbors walked past my house after I did it and asked me when I got beveled glass in my sidelights?

 Plaid Enterprises who make Gallery Glass is not paying or giving me anything to write this post.
 This is truly a post about something I did using what turned out to be a great craft product that has lasted a long time.